vmware-archive/bosh-generic-sb-release/README.md

   * destroy-broker would delete/de-register the service broker from CF.

 Once the job has been deployed via bosh deploy, one can execute 'bosh run errand deploy-service-broker' to run the named errand.
 * The release along with any necessary stemcells and the modified tile.yml file can be used to create a Pivotal Operations Manager Tile to be imported into PCF Ops Mgr.
+Edit the tile to specify the right stemcell version based on Ops Mgr version.
 * The metadata for the errands would be generated based on either user generated deployment manifest or via the Ops Mgr Tile configurations.

 ## Build the Release